ben-macaulay/run/README.md

 A note about ```[cmd]``` getting complicated:

 As of v3.4+, use the shortened parameters , -c & -a happily (or add +128/strict) as it's far more reliable!
-At least provide the ````-c:{blah} -a:{blah}```` parameters which means the script can focus on the real work.
+At least provide the ````-c {blah} -a {blah}```` parameters which means the script can focus on the real work.
 For example, clearly delineate the command and arguments in separate parameters (and remember the arguments are a SINGLE string):
 ````
 Run.exe 0 reg.exe "export ""HKLM\Software\ODBC\ODBC.INI"" C:\!data\ODBCs.Backup.reg /y"